 - Promotes team building.
 Of course, at Coyote Creek we’re not always “all business.”
 We also like to joke around, use silly emoji’s and make each other smile.
 Sometimes we take advantage of Slacks’s video conferencing and desktop sharing functions.
 In these ways, Slack is great for helping team members feel connected on a personal level, too.

 - Integrates seamlessly with Opsgenie.
 We recently started using Atlassian’s newly acquired product, Opsgenie, for alert and incident management.
 We’re loving the way that Opsgenie’s integration with Slack lets us consolidate alerts from all of our monitoring tools in Opsgenie and then take action from inside Slack.
 It gives us a way to effectively interact with alerts that makes incident management even easier.
 Check out more about Opsgenie in our last blog, Incident Management: A Tale of Two Approaches.

 Want to learn more about using Opsgenie for incident management?
-Our upcoming webinar is for you!
+Our recorded webinar is for you!

-Coyote Creek will be exploring Opsgenie in an upcoming free webinar.
-“Using Opsgenie for Incident Management,” we’ll focus on Opsgenie’s incident management capabilities.
+We explored Opsgenie in the webinar, “Using Opsgenie for Incident Management”.
+Where we focused on Opsgenie’s incident management capabilities.

 Watch the recorded webinar below.